scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 There are plenty of tools available for power analysis (e.g., [the pwr package for R](http://cran.r-project.org/web/packages/pwr/index.html)).
 Here, we will use G*Power because it is easy to use and covers a lot of common experiment designs.

 #### Example #1: One group, one variable
 Let's say you plan to have one group of participants undergo an acute stress procedure, and you plan to measure participants' pupil diameter while looking at pictures of chocolate cake (after the stress procedure).
 You expect the measure to be normally distributed.
-The null hypothesis is that the group's mean pupil amplitude measurement is 4.0mm (let's say that is the known non-stressed population mean).
-The alternative hypothesis is that the change in cortisol is ***different than 4.0mm***.
+The null hypothesis is that the group's mean pupil diameter measurement is 4.0mm (let's pretend that is the known non-stressed population mean).
+The alternative hypothesis is that mean pupil diameter is ***different than 4.0mm*** (i.e., higher or lower).

-You will use a 1-sample t-test (2 tailed) of mean cortisol change  versus zero.
-You want to know **what is the sample size** you need to achieve 80% power for this procedure, if the true effect size is d=.5 (based on a meta-analysis - *note that this effect size is fictional*).
-Your alpha error threshold is .05.
+You will use a 1-sample t-test (2 tailed) of the group mean pupil diameter compared to the 4mm reference.
+You want to know **what is the sample size** you need to achieve 80% (.8) power for this procedure, if the true effect size is d=.5 (based on a meta-analysis - *note that this effect size is fictional*).
+Your alpha error threshold is .05, so now you have the three variables you need (effect size, alpha error, and statistical power) to determine the fourth (sample size) for the specified statistical model.

 Use these settings in G\*Power to calculate the sample size you need:
 1. *test family* = t tests